 Not possible.
 Whatever methods you use, you will find misleading results.

-Here I will show 3 methods to calculate percentage change of negative numbers in Excel but all of them will mislead you.
+Here I will show 3 methods to calculate the percentage change of negative numbers in Excel but all of them will mislead you.
 So, be aware of it before using them in your work.

 1) Calculate the % change of negative numbers by making the denominator absolute